 - Hold & snuggle with your baby as much as you can!
 Remember, snuggles can still trigger oxytocin, aka the “love” hormone, so don’t assume they need to end!

 - Take your time.
-Weaning too fast can cause those hormones to shift abruptly, triggering some intense feelings, so make sure to take your time with the process!
+Weaning too fast can cause those hormones to shift abruptly, triggering intense feelings, so take your time with the process!

 - Journal your feelings.
 If you’re not sure about therapy yet, try journaling your feelings.
 Take it day by day, monitoring any triggering events and tracking any patterns in your feelings.
 (Are they getting worse?
 Staying the same?
 Getting better?)

 - Let your doctor know.
-If these feelings are becoming too overwhelming or don’t seem to be getting any better, it’s ideal to notify your doctor right away.
+If these feelings are becoming too overwhelming or don’t seem to improve, it’s ideal to notify your doctor immediately.
 This way, you two can work together to get you in a recovery plan so you can feel like yourself again.

 Lastly, don’t forget that the decision to end your breastfeeding journey does not mean you’re a bad mom.
 It also doesn’t mean all the baby snuggles and closeness you and baby shared are over.
-There will be many more sweet memories and close bonding experiences to be shared between you and your baby.
+You and your baby will share many more sweet memories and close bonding experiences.

 When to ask for help if you have post-weaning depression?

-I created my own postpartum journal to help me monitor my feelings each day and compare them at weekly to monthly intervals.
+I created a postpartum journal to help me monitor my feelings each day and compare them at weekly to monthly intervals.
 This helped me visually identify that my “bad” days outweighed the “good” ones, a clear indication I needed to seek help.

 Other instances you should ask for help would be: